Article Collection

 WMS groups data into “layers”.
 There are base layers and overlays.
 Base layers are opaque and thus mutually exclusive – only one can be active at a time.
 Overlays are usually transparent and can be combined on top arbitrarily.

 WMS offers predefined “styles” in which layers can be displayed.
-In this mode, styles can be chosen, but not customized or overriden by users.
-However, if the WMS service is Styled Layer Descriptor (SLD)-enabled, then a WMS server can first obtain parseable (XML) feature data from a Web Feature Service (WFS) server, then apply custom styling provided by user, and then return the final, rendered image.
+In this mode, styles can be chosen, but not customized or overridden by users.
+However, if the WMS service is Styled Layer Descriptor (SLD)-enabled, then a WMS server can first obtain parseable (XML) feature data from a Web Feature Service (WFS) server, then apply custom styling provided by the user, and then return the final, rendered image.

 Responses from a WMS server come as either “picture formats” (raster/bitmap such as PNG, GIF, or JPEG) or “graphic elements” (vector data in SVG or WebCGM format).
 Vector data is scale-independent and can be used for points, lines, curves, text, and vector images.